 History series at library

-The “Remembering Myrtle Beach: A Local History Series,” with guest speakers on the first and third Saturdays monthly, continues with brothers Marc, Frank and David Smith recounting their growing up after their family’s relocation in 1950 and their father, J. Marcus Smith set up shop as the city’s first optometrist.
-Details at 918-1282, www.chapinlibrary.org or firstname.lastname@example.org.
+The “Remembering Myrtle Beach: A Local History Series,” with guest speakers on the first and third Saturdays monthly, continues with Cecil and Barbara Patrick, owners of Patrick’s Mobile Home Park.
+Details at 918-1282 or www.chapinlibrary.org, or email firstname.lastname@example.org.

 Details | 11 a.m. at Myrtle Beach’s Chapin Memorial Library, 400 14th Ave.
 N., at Kings Highway, for free.

 Pair of benefits• Pancake breakfast, 8-10 a.m. at Fatz Cafe 2494 Church St., Conway (369-0591), for Darrell Miller Memorial Foundation, helping fund a scholarship for a senior in Aynor High’s class of 2014.
 Tickets $10.
 Details at 331-4958.

 • “Patricia’s Hope” community benefit, 11 a.m.-4 p.m. in Highway 9 Bingo Plaza in Little River – for Patricia Efaw, a salon owner recovering from severe burns and wounds from a fire in October – including live entertainment, barbecue for $8 a plate, and a cut-a-thon for $10 for men, $15 women.
 399-0171.